BlinkZer0/Agent-Cascade/README.md

 | `LM_BASE_URL`   | `http://10.5.0.2:11434/v1` | Base URL for the local LM Studio/Ollama-compatible API. |
 | `DEFAULT_MODEL` | `qwen2.5-coder`            | Model used when the caller does not supply one.         |

+**Note**: By default, no token limit is imposed on responses.
+If you need to limit response length, specify `max_tokens` when calling the tool.

 ## Installation & build
 ```bash
 cd tools/agent-cascade